RentDynamics/rentdynamics-cs/README.md

        appointmentTime.UtcDateTime //do something with the appointment time }
     ```
-2. `GetAppointmentTimesAsCommunityLocal`
+2. `GetAppointmentTimesAsLocal`
     ```c#
    AppointmentResource resource = ...;

    int communityGroupId = <communityGroupId>;
    DateTime appointmentDate = DateTime.Today.Add(1);

-   CommunityLocalAppointmentTimesVM communityLocalAppointmentTimes = await resource.GetAppointmentTimesAsCommunityLocalAsync(communityGroupId, appointmentDate);
+   LocalAppointmentTimesVM localAppointmentTimes = await resource.GetAppointmentTimesAsLocalAsync(communityGroupId, appointmentDate);
-   //OR you can use synchronous version of the method CommunityLocalAppointmentTimesVM communityLocalAppointmentTimes = resource.GetAppointmentTimesAsCommunityLocal(communityGroupId, appointmentDate);
+   //OR you can use synchronous version of the method LocalAppointmentTimesVM localAppointmentTimes = resource.GetAppointmentTimesAsLocal(communityGroupId, appointmentDate);

    //CommunityLocalAppointmentTimesVM is a List<DateTime> object foreach(DateTime appointmentTime in communityLocalAppointmentTimes)